Follyfoot: Home releases

 The first three episodes were released on video in 1995.
 No further releases ever came to light, and this video has long been deleted.

 However, on DVD, Series 1 (episodes 1 to 13) was released in 2007.
 Series 2 was released on DVD in April 2008, with Series 3 following in October 2008.
 The DVDs are Region 2 encoded, and in PAL format.
 A complete boxset of the series was released in late 2008.

+Critical Reception

+The book The Hill and Beyond: Children's Television Drama described Follyfoot as "a well-written series that never shied away from emotional complexities, cruelty and violence despite its sunny backdrop of the rolling Yorkshire Dales".